duerrfk/Faros/README.md

 5. RDYN
 7. RST

-The pin mapping is defined in the beginning of the sketch.
 For the standard SPI pins, select the usual pins depending on your Arduino.
 RDYN should be assigned to a pin with a hardware interrupt.
 We use this interrupt to wake up the Arduino from power-down mode when the nRF8001 wants